 Currently, DAC is costly and technology-intensive, and the plants and products are uncertain in future price and productivity.
 There are many different ways to deploy DAC technology and the captured CO2, leading to ambiguities about the true costs that should be analyzed by scientists and engineers and regulated by polices that consider environmental consequences and environmental justice.
 Fundamentally, a comprehensive "cradle to grave" analysis of DAC technology and operations must be undertaken to fully understand its effects from manufacture to CO2 disposal or usage.
-These analyses must consider all of the effects on nature, nearby communities, and on the biodiversity of the land and sea-weighing the amount of CO2 leakage from the storage sites into aquatic ecosystems must also be evaluated.
+These analyses must consider all of the effects on nature, nearby communities, and on the biodiversity of the land and sea-weighing the amount of CO2 removed from the air when operational against any harm and potential harm.
+The effects of CO2 leakage from the storage sites into aquatic ecosystems must also be evaluated.
 Only then could adequate regulatory frameworks be drafted and liability established.
 Decisions could then be made about the true viability of DAC as a climate change mitigation strategy.
 The immediate areas of potential concern include the following.

-Manufacture, operation and location of facilities: DAC causes environmental harm from extraction, refining, transport, and waste of the minerals used for capture ^[6].
-Overall, if DAC plants do not use recycled materials for the infrastructure, the carbon footprint is much higher ^[14].
+Manufacture, operation and location of facilities: DAC causes environmental harm from extraction, refining, transport, and waste of the minerals used for capture [6].
+Overall, if DAC plants do not use recycled materials for the infrastructure, the carbon footprint is much higher [14].
 Utilizing retired oil reservoirs to establish storage facilities and fuel the operations by burning oil promotes using fossil fuels and can result in increased GHG emissions.
 The location should also consider the land utilized, permeability of land, nearby air and noise pollution, and the discharge into local waterways.